Oxnard Wrongful Termination Lawyer

 Compensation in wrongful termination cases can be tricky because each case is different.
 In some situations, the employee will only be entitled to be compensated for his/her lost wages and the loss of the benefits associated with the job.
 In other situations the employee may also be entitled to compensation for emotional distress, punitive damages and attorney’s fees.
 Because each case involves a complex set of individual factors, consulting with an experienced wrongful termination attorney is the best way to evaluate the potential success of your claim, as well as the value of the claim.

 If you or a loved one has been subject to a hostile work environment or recently terminated for something you believe is unfair or illegal, we encourage you to contact us to discuss the specifics of your case.
-At The Law Offices of Schurmer & Wood we offer free, no obligation consultations to all clients considering wrongful termination cases and are happy to speak with you about your specific situation.
+At The Schurmer Firm we offer free, no obligation consultations to all clients considering wrongful termination cases and are happy to speak with you about your specific situation.

 Our firm's personal promise and commitment to you is to make sure that we care about you as a person.
 Every client who has been injured deserves the proper representation and our goal at Schurmer and Wood is to ensure that they get that.